scriptkiddieke/python-programming/README.md

-Hi there!
+Hi geeks!
 Welcome to Introduction to python programming.

 Happy coding!!